ClemensElflein/openmower.de/content/en/docs/contributing/_index.md

 OpenMower is a community project and contributions of all kinds are welcome — bug reports, code, documentation improvements, or simply helping others on Discord.

+Not sure where to start?
+Read the [System Architecture]({{< relref "/docs/knowledge-base/architecture" >}}) overview to understand how the components fit together before diving into a specific repo.

 ## Contributing to these Docs

 Improving the documentation is one of the easiest ways to contribute — no local tooling required for small fixes.